larevolucia/bookwise-analytics/README.md

 ### Business Objectives

-1. **Understand** what book features (e.g. genre, ratings, price, reviews, publication recency) are most correlated with member engagement.
+1. **Identify** the book and genre characteristics most strongly associated with member engagement.
 2. **Predict** which titles are likely to achieve high satisfaction and retention potential.
 3. **Simulate** potential retention uplift if algorithmic recommendations replace (or supplement) editorial curation.
-4. **Ensure** the recommendation system maintains diversity and fairness across genres.
+4. **Safeguard** genre diversity and fairness in all recommendation outputs.

 ---

 ### Analytical Goals

-* Use **Best Books Ever** and **Goodbooks-10k** datasets to simulate internal catalog data and member behavior, respectively.
+* Use **Best Books Ever** and **Goodbooks-10k** datasets to emulate internal catalog data and user-behavioral data.
-* Build a **hybrid machine learning model** that predicts book satisfaction using historical patterns in ratings and reviews.
+* Build a **regression-based predictive model** (with optional clustering) that estimates book engagement potential.
-* Create a **synthetic retention simulation** to estimate the potential uplift in active user retention when the model is applied.
+* Simulate the potential **retention uplift** from model-driven versus editorial selections.
 * Deploy an **interactive Streamlit dashboard** that allows stakeholders to explore insights, prediction outputs, and diversity metrics.

 ---